-increase in based aircraft would require approximately 25 acres of land acquisition for the following hangar and apron development projects:

-- " Apron expansion by 24,960 square yards, with three additional Tie-downs - " 42 T-hangar Units - " 12 Small/Medium Hangars (Approximately 39,600 square feet total) - " Three conventional Hangars (Approximately 23,600 square feet total) - Extension and realignment of Airport Road. - Upgrades to perimeter fence (6-8 foot fence needs to be replaced with a 10 foot fence). - Replacement and relocation of fuel tanks.
+- Land acquisition for hangars and apron expansion - The anticipated increase in based aircraft would require approximately 25 acres of land acquisition for the following hangar and apron development projects: - " Apron expansion by 24,960 square yards, with three additional Tie-downs - " 42 T-hangar Units - " 12 Small/Medium Hangars (Approximately 39,600 square feet total) - " Three conventional Hangars (Approximately 23,600 square feet total) - Extension and realignment of Airport Road. - Upgrades to perimeter fence (6-8 ft fence to be replaced with a 10 ft fence). - Replacement and relocation of fuel tanks.